 - Work Stream 3: Design Studios (October 2013–February 2014)

-While the regional design meetings are single "one-off" workshops of larger groups of individuals, the design studios are meant to build on each other so they are smaller and ARL has been asking for participation that can be sustained by the members over the majority of the studios.
-The design meetings are meant to be expansive—collecting ideas, experiences, insights, and concepts from all participants—and the design studios are meant to be synthetic—finding and designing convergences.
+While the regional design meetings were single "one-off" workshops of larger groups of individuals, the design studios built on each other so they were smaller and ARL asked for participation that could be sustained by the members over the majority of the studios.
+The design meetings were meant to be expansive—collecting ideas, experiences, insights, and concepts from all participants—and the design studios were meant to be synthetic—finding and designing convergences.

-The three work streams will each inform the work of the other and will merge at a Board Retreat held at the February 2014 Board Meeting: conceiving the vision that is compelling, strategically ambiguous, positive, and aspirational, and designing systems of action that shape the future of research libraries.
-That vision will be tested in regional design meetings in the spring of 2014 and will be the focus for member review at the spring 2014 Membership Meeting.
+The three work streams each informed the work of the other and merged at a Board Retreat held at the February 2014 Board Meeting: conceiving the vision that is compelling, strategically ambiguous, positive, and aspirational, and designing a system of action to shape the future of research libraries.
+That vision was tested in regional design meetings in the spring of 2014 and was the focus for member review at the spring 2014 Membership Meeting.

 The planning process engages the membership, and associated stakeholder communities, in an iterative process to arrive at a working framework for the next two to three years.
-A coordinating group chaired by Wendy Lougee (Minnesota) along with Susan Nutter (NCSU), Tom Hickerson (Calgary), and Elliott Shore (ARL), will advise on process and act as a sounding board throughout each stage.
-They will also participate in the design studio activities.
-Ann Pendleton-Jullian will serve as the lead consultant for the process and will facilitate some of the outlined activities.
+A coordinating group chaired by Wendy Lougee (Minnesota) along with Susan Nutter (NCSU), Tom Hickerson (Calgary), and Elliott Shore (ARL), is advising on process and acting as a sounding board throughout each stage.
+They also participated in the design studio activities.
+Ann Pendleton-Jullian is serving as the lead consultant for the process and is facilitating some of the activities.

 How will ARL communicate and discuss this process with the ARL membership?

-Communication mechanisms are being developed to ensure information is shared in a timely way.
-ARL’s website and the Members-Only site will host progress reports about each work stream, including reports on the regional design meetings and the design studios; reports from work streams as they are finalized; and ultimately the final strategic plan.
-A series of webcasts will be held prior to the May 2014 Membership Meeting and after its conclusion as a way to engage directors in discussions about ideas developed in the design studio process and the work of the Board of Directors from its February 2014 retreat.
+ARL’s website and the Members-Only site will host progress reports about each work stream, including reports on the regional design meetings and the design studios; video interviews with process participants; reports from work streams as they are finalized; and ultimately the final strategic framework.
+A series of webcasts was held prior to the May 2014 Membership Meeting as a way to engage directors in discussions about ideas developed in the design studio process and the work of the Board of Directors from its February 2014 retreat.

 How will this whole process be funded?